sharktide/restructuredpython/readme.md

 # rePython

-The all in one python.
+The all in one, new python.
-reStructuredPython aka 'rePython' is a version of python with javascript-like syntax for a cleaner, easier to read syntax that compiles into python.
+reStructuredPython aka 'rePython' is a version of python with javascript-like syntax for a cleaner, easier to read text that compiles into python.

 To download the reStructuredPython compiler using the python package index:

 ```shell
 pip install --upgrade restructuredpython
 ```
+Download our vscode extension (from the visual studio marketplace)[https://marketplace.visualstudio.com/items?itemName=RihaanMeher.restructuredpython]

 To use the reStructuredPython compiler: